JustAboutJeff/any-ipsum/README.md

 After bundle install, you can run in development environment on your computer with "shotgun server.rb"

-To deploy to Heroku, add file called '.ruby-version', with Ruby verison (1.9.3)
+To deploy to Heroku, add a file '.ruby-version', with Ruby version (1.9.3)

 ## Team